sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 **COMMERCIAL FEATURE**: Access the Env and VaultProvider secrets provider datatypes in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][20].

-Sensu's secrets management allows you to avoid exposing secrets in your Sensu configuration.
+Sensu's secrets management allows you to avoid exposing secrets like usernames, passwords, and access keys in your Sensu configuration.
-In this guide, you'll learn how to use Sensu's built-in secrets provider, `Env`, and [HashiCorp Vault][1] as your external [secrets provider][2] and authenticate without exposing secrets like usernames, passwords, and access keys.
+In this guide, you'll learn how to use Sensu's built-in secrets provider, `Env`, or [HashiCorp Vault][1] as your external [secrets provider][2] and authenticate without exposing your secrets

 To follow this guide, you’ll need to [install the Sensu backend][5], have at least one [Sensu agent][11] running, and [install and configure sensuctl][7].

-Secrets are configured via [`secrets` resources][8].
+Secrets are configured via [secrets resources][8].
 A secret resource definition refers to the secrets provider (`Env` or `VaultProvider`) and an ID (the named secret to fetch from the secrets provider).

-Your backend will execute a PagerDuty handler that requires your secret.
+This guide explains how to set up your PagerDuty service routing key as a secret and a PagerDuty handler that requires the secret.
+Your Sensu backend can then execute the handler with any check.
-The Sensu backend will transmit a request over its secure transport (TLS-encrypted websockets) to your Sensu agent to execute your handler.
+The Sensu backend will transmit requests over its secure transport (TLS-encrypted websockets) to your Sensu agent to execute your handler.

 **Is this true for Vault?
 Even though we're using the no-TLS development server?**

-Your Sensu handler will include secrets that are exposed to Sensu services at runtime as environment variables.
+The secret included in your Sensu handler will be exposed to Sensu services at runtime as an environment variable.
-The `secrets` scope of the request payload and the environment variables are automatically redacted from all Sensu service logs and dashboards to prevent secret leakage.
+Sensu automatically redacts the `secrets` scope of the request payload and the environment variable from all Sensu service logs and dashboards to prevent secret leakage.

 ## Use Env for secrets management

 The [Sensu Go commercial distribution][1] includes a built-in secrets provider, `Env`, that exposes secrets from [environment variables][4] on your Sensu backend nodes.
+The `Env` secrets provider is automatically created with an empty `spec` when you start your Sensu backend.

 ### Create your backend environment variable

-The `Env` secrets provider is automatically created with an empty `spec` when you start your Sensu backend.
-You will add your secret as a [backend environment variable][21].
+To use the built-in `Env` secrets provider, you will add your secret as a [backend environment variable][21].

 First, make sure you have created the files where you will store [backend environment variables][21].